circuscode/hello-dolly-for-your-song/readme.txt

 `add_action( 'hdfys_new_song', 'hdfys_do_anything', 10, 3 );`

 = Filter =
-hdfys_output_filter
-The filter will be applied before output of the gutenberg block, template tag and shortcode.
+hdfys_output_filter: The filter will be applied before output of the gutenberg block, template tag and shortcode.
 You can use the following code.

 `function hdfys_output_manipulate( $output ) {`
 ``